Ezekiel Stone Wiggins: Career and theories

-During an interview with The Times on December 7, 1888, Wiggins explained that he hoped the evidence from the eclipse of the sun on 1 January 1899, would prove his theories, which he'd held since 1864.
-He theorized that the phosphere of the sun is electricity, which repels and attracts comets through space by the law of like and unlike electricities.
+During an interview with The Times on December 7, 1888, Wiggins explained that he hoped the evidence from the eclipse of the Sun on 1 January 1899, would prove his theories, which he'd held since 1864.
+He theorized that the phosphere of the Sun is electricity, which repels and attracts comets through space by the law of like and unlike electricities.
 He believed that the coronal streamers are meteors carried through space on the trail of comets.
 He thought the ridges and lines on Mars observed through the Lick telescope were genuine Mars canals which had been excavated by the Martians for irrigation.
 He theorized that Encke comet must become a primary or secondary planet in a few years.
-If Encke comet became another moon to the Earth, Wiggins theorized that our oceans would raise 20 feet or more in a few hours.
+If Encke comet became another moon to the Earth, Wiggins theorized that the oceans would raise 20 feet or more in a few hours.
 The flood would not only overwhelm both continents; Australia and the Gulf Stream would be no more.
 Wiggins theorized that floods and earthquakes are caused by dark or tailless comets, invisible through telescopes, passing near the Earth's surface.

 Wiggins explained the discrepancies of the storms and earthquakes he predicted by his discovery of a dark second moon of the Earth, which he theorized deflected storms or interfered with earthquakes.
 The second satellite was termed dark because it eluded the telescopes or analytical spectroscopes of Astronomers.